Missions at The Sanctuary FellowshipConsist of living as catalyst of God-honoring change in all areas of life

 Our Global Outreach

 The Sanctuary Fellowship has had a connection to Uganda since our church’s inception.
 We raised money to meet the needs of the Ugandan people, including sending bicycles for pastors to visit their congregations, Bibles for those that didn’t have one, and support for churches that were seeking to bring light and life to the Ugandan people.
 In 2011, TSF took our first team to Uganda, where we did evangelism in the villages and worked with the leaders in a local church.
 There were 13 people that went on that first trip, and since then, we have taken a team every year.
 We have had the privilege to serve alongside Pastor James Luwaga and Jubilee Fellowship to begin intentionally discipling young Ugandans who are trying to make a difference in their country.
 In 2012, we conducted our first Ugandan Bible Camp where we utilized chronological Bible storying to help God’s Word come alive for the young people.
 Each year, we have had around 25 Ugandan students who attend the camp, many of whom are unchurched and participants with false religions and even witchcraft.
 Through our Bible camps, we have seen many young people come to know Christ, being rescued from Islam, ancestral worship and animism, and witchcraft.
 We have also seen young Christians matured into passionate followers of Christ who are leading others into a full and abundant life in Christ.
 In 2015, we launched a child sponsorship program that empowered 65 Ugandan children to begin going to school.
 These children, without sponsorship, would have no other option but to begin working to support themselves or become street children who live a life of crime.
-Since we launched in September of 2015, 95 children have been sponsored, and it has been incredible to see these children “come alive” and see that they truly have a future to look forward to!
+Since we launched in September of 2015, 596 children have been sponsored, and it has been incredible to see these children “come alive” and see that they truly have a future to look forward to!
+This year as of January 31, 2022 we will have 84 children to sponsor.

 Addison & Abigail Zody